 These Strawberries and Cream Sorbet Mimosas are a little taste of summer, and that’s exactly what we need in the UK right now!
 It’s the end of July, but it feels more like October – lately it’s been nothing but rainy and grey.
 At least it’s not been too cold I guess.
 I think summer might be over for us, but who knows whats August will bring.
 But, for now, we can at least enjoy some summery drinks!
 I was inspired to make these Strawberries and Cream Sorbet Mimosas by these amazing Rosé Raspberry Sorbet Mimosas from Fox and Briar – make sure you check them out!

 Breakfast at Tiffany’s is a Rose and Raspberry cocktail, made with Belvedere vodka, rose liqueur, lemon juice, raspberry syrup, and an egg white.
 It’s sweet, slightly floral, and a little bit tart.
-This Rose and Raspberry cocktail is an easy, elegant drink to serve at any celebration, or for a pre-dinner cocktail.
+This Rose and Raspberry cocktail is an easy, elegant drink to serve for Valentine’s Day, Mother’s Day or any celebration!

 Confession time, I’ve never actually seen the movie Breakfast at Tiffany’s!
 I know, it’s appalling.
 It’s just one of those movies I’ve always meant to see, but never actually gotten around to it.
 I will get there one day, I am sure.
 In the mean time, I will just sip on these delicious Breakfast at Tiffany’s cocktails and be happy I at least have these amazing rose and raspberry cocktails in my life!

 15 of the most popular recipes in 2016!
 Delicious cakes, indulgent desserts, scrummy cookies, and amazing cocktails – Giraffes Can Bake had a very tasty year!
 Here are the 15 recipes you lovely readers loved the most!